magarena/magarena/release/README.txt

 Release 1.14 (May XX, 2011)
 ============

-- default cube (600 cards)
+- 600 cards in default cube
-- all cube (900 cards)
+- 900 cards in all cube (includes those in default)
-- tokens (28 cards)
+- 28 tokens

-- (same as last version, no new cards added)
+- added Naya Hushblade (Alara Reborn Common)

 - restored ability to download card images from the WWW
-- fixed bug with protection from monocolored
+- fixed bug with protection from monocolored and land that become creatures
+- fixed bug with "as long as you control another multicolored permanent" and land that become creatures
 - print error messages to stderr when an exception occurs
 - by default all card pics shown at 312x445 for consistency, can be changed via option in preference menu to show original image size